 Why is the Stock Pitch So Important?

-Let’s first go over the purpose of a stock pitch.
+First, let’s first go over the purpose of a stock pitch.

 A stock pitch is a summary of an investment idea or opportunity, long or short.
 Both buy side and sell side equity analysts write pitches to initiate discussions on a potential investment.